Death of Ricou Browning, actor of "Creature from the Black Lagoon" - ExBulletin

 One day, when I came home, the children were watching Lassie on TV, and I understood: Why not make a movie about a boy and a dolphin? he told the newspaper.

-Browning directed the 1973 comedy Salty, about a sea lion, and the 1978 drama Mr. No Legs, about a double-amputee mob henchman.
-He also did stunt work in various films, including as Jerry Lewis’ sub double in the 1959 comedy Dont Give Up the Ship, according to the New York Times.
+Browning directed the 1973 comedy Salty, about a sea lion, and the 1978 drama Mr. No Legs, about a double-amputee mob enforcer.
+He also did stunt work in various films, including as Jerry Lewis’s sub double in the 1959 comedy Dont Give Up the Ship,”according to the New York Times.

+Browning told the Ocala Star Banner that he can hold his breath for minutes underwater, which makes him particularly good at the swimming part.

-But nothing would mark Brownings’ Hollywood career like swimming underwater in an elaborately grotesque costume as the Gill Man, a character who would stand out in horror movie lore alongside monsters like King Kong and Godzilla.
+But nothing would mark Browning’s Hollywood career like swimming underwater in an elaborately grotesque costume as Gill Man, a character who would stand out in horror movie lore alongside monsters like King Kong and Godzilla.
 Browning did the swimming scenes in two sequels, Revenge of the Creature (1955) and The Creature Walks Among Us (1956).
 Other actors played the Gill Man on earth.

-Browning told the Ocala Star Banner that he can hold his breath for minutes underwater, which makes him particularly good at the swimming part.

-It was discovered when the director visited Silver Springs, where Newt Perry, who played Tarzan actor Johnny Weissmuller, was promoting one of Florida’s first tourist attractions where Browning got a job as as a teenager swimming in water shows.
+It was discovered when the film’s director visited Silver Springs, where Newt Perry, who played Tarzan actor Johnny Weissmuller’s stand-in role, was promoting one of Florida’s first tourist attractions where Browning has got a job as a teenager swimming in water shows.

 Perry asked Browning to take Hollywood visitors to Wakulla Springs, one of the largest and deepest freshwater springs in the world.
 They then recruited Browning to appear in the film, which was partly sourced.